Mom's Famous Potato Salad

 Shipping calculated at checkout.

-Amelia Schlorer, in the early 1900s, created her own mayonnaise recipe in her family kitchen, packaged it in glass jars, and sold it in her Philadelphia family grocery store.
+Amelia Schlorer's homemade mayonnaise recipe originated in the early 1900s.
+Amelia created this unique recipe in her family kitchen and packaged it in glass jars, selling it in her family grocery store located in Philadelphia.

 PREPARATION: 1 hour – makes 8 servings